A robust and composable device-independent protocol for oblivious transfer using (fully) untrusted quantum devices in the bounded storage model: Framework for composability

-\begin{definition}[Correctness of the protocol] For the purpose of correctness, we need to force two additional conditions on the protocol in Table~\ref{XX:prot:Sim_sec_alice}. {Given a security parameter $\lambda$,} \begin{enumerate}

-\item If $\alice^*=\alice$ and $\device^* \in \mathfrak{D}_\eps$, then $A'=A$ and $O_A=O'_A$ with probability at least $1-{\negl(\lambda)}$ . \item If $\alice^*=\alice$, then for any $\device^*$ $\in \mathfrak{D^*}$, with probability at least $1-{\negl(\lambda)}$, $A'=A$ and $O_A= O'_A \text{ or } O_A=\bot$. \end{enumerate} A few remarks are in order.
-Consider an `ideal' situation when the inputs $A$ and $B$ are fed directly into the ideal functionality $\textsc{ideal}(f)$ to produce outputs $O_A$ and $O_B$.
-Informally, we would like `correctness' of a protocol to mean that when both parties are honest and the devices are close to their ideal specification, the overall state produced by the real protocol is negligibly close to the state produced in the `ideal' situation.
-This informal idea of `correctness' is made rigorous by Definitions \ref{XX:def:augmented-secure} and \ref{XX:def:simulator_correctness}.
-To see this, note that Condition \ref{XX:itm:correctness1} of Definition \ref{XX:def:simulator_correctness} ensures that inputs and outputs of the simulator-based protocol (with simulator $\textsc{Sim}(\alice, \device_{\eps},\varphi^*)$) are negligibly close to those of the real protocol.
-Further note that Definition \ref{XX:def:augmented-secure} forces the overall state produced by the simulator-based protocol (including the register $R$) to be negligibly close to the state produced by the real protocol.
-Thus, the overall state produced in the real protocol is negligibly close to the `ideal' state.
-Since for correctness, we require closeness of real and ideal protocols, it suffices to show Condition~\ref{XX:itm:correctness1} with either $\textsc{Sim}(\alice, \device_{\eps},\varphi^*)$ or $\textsc{Sim}(\bob, \device_{\eps},\varphi^*)$.
-Condition~\ref{XX:itm:correctness2} addresses the case when the devices may be arbitrarily bad (the parties are still honest).
-In this case, we would want parties to either produce correct outputs or abort.
+The intuition behind the above definitions is as follows: Consider an `ideal' situation when the inputs $A$ and $B$ are fed directly into the ideal functionality $\textsc{ideal}(f)$ to produce outputs $O_A$ and $O_B$.
+Informally, we would like the `correctness' of a protocol to mean that when both parties are honest and the devices are close to their ideal specification, the input-output behaviour produced by the real protocol is negligibly close to the one produced in the `ideal' situation.
+This informal idea of `correctness' is made rigorous by Definitions \ref{def:augmented-secure} and \ref{def:simulator_correctness}.
+To see this, note that Definition \ref{def:simulator_correctness} ensures that when $\device^* \in \mathfrak{D}_\eps$, inputs and outputs of the simulator-based protocol (with simulator $\textsc{Sim}(\alice)$) are negligibly close to those using the ideal functionality.
+Further note that Definition \ref{def:augmented-secure} forces the overall state produced by the simulator-based protocol (including the register $R$) to be negligibly close to the state produced by the real protocol.
+Thus, the overall inputs and outputs produced in the real protocol are negligibly close to the `ideal' state.
+Note that for correctness, since we require closeness of real and ideal protocols, it suffices to show Definition \ref{def:simulator_correctness} with either $\textsc{Sim}(\alice)$ or $\textsc{Sim}(\bob)$.